Skip to main content

 #

 1. In order to create a similar site you must first install Hugo.
-To install Hugo on Windows simply open up a Command Prompt and run the following and agree to the terms.
+To install Hugo on Mac OS simply open up a Terminal and run the following.

 1. You also need Git installing.
-To install this run the following in a command prompt also.
+To install this run the following in a Terminal also.

-1. Once both of these are installed, restart command prompt and run the Hugo CLI within your chosen directory to create a new site.
+1. Once both of these are installed, navigate to a local directory where you want to build your site and run the Hugo CLI within your chosen directory to create the site.

 hugo new site "Example Site"